Run the whole Data Agent on your own infrastructure.

 Architecture

-Tablize is a single Rust binary that bundles the agent runtime, the HTTP server, all five product domains, and 38 connectors.
+Tablize is a single Rust binary that bundles the agent runtime, the HTTP server, all five product domains, and every connector.
 The deploy story is Docker Compose: 5 containers (tablize binary, postgres, emqx, minio, python sandbox).

 The crate layout enforces hard domain boundaries: Data, IoT, App, Media, and Platform each live in their own crate and cannot import each other.
 The tools crate is the only place that aggregates across all domains, registering each domain's tools into a global registry that the agent runtime calls into.